networknext/next/docs/setup_prerequisites.md

 4. You have requested increased quotas in google cloud and these quotas have been approved
 5. You have a working AWS account and 'aws' is working locally
 6. You have exported a linode API token to ~/secrets/terraform-akamai.txt
-7. You have exported a Cloudflare API token to ~/secrets/terraform-cloudflare.txt
+7. You have exported a cloudflare API token to ~/secrets/terraform-cloudflare.txt
 8. You have backed up your secrets somewhere
 9. You have setup a semaphoreci.com account
 10. You have installed terraform on your dev machine